JadeKessinger/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+The "test" branch changes to incorporate the changes from the "top_N" branch.
+The "test" branch is updated to have the find_top_N function in process_movie_data.py instead of find_top_5.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?